GitJuski/timer-buddy/README.md

 There is better ways of counting time.
 I haven't really tested this with longer timeframes but I'm sure that there will be time drift.
 This is purely done for fun/education purposes and I wouldn't use this if time precision is in a key role.
 I will test this some time to see how much time drift is to be expected.

+I added an option to save times in SQLITE.

+# Used third party dependencies

+- github.com/mattn/go-sqlite3 (https://github.com/mattn/go-sqlite3)

+More info in the LICENSE-3rd-party.md file

 # Demo

 ![demo.gif](images/demo.gif)